CUSTOM FLEXIBLE WATER TANK

 Large or tall tanks, city, state, or federal water systems or systems providing water to the general public should be lined with other types of materials such as NSF (National Sanitation Foundation) approved reinforced CSPE material.
 This type of lining material requires professional installation due to the fact that the liners are manufactured in prefabricated panels and completed inside the tank during the installation process with specialized equipment.

 We offer two types of PVC material for water tank liners.

 - 20 mil thickness, FDA recipe material, royal blue in color.
 It is a potable grade, flexible PVC material manufactured with FDA sanctioned raw materials which comply with Title 21, Code of Federal Regulations, part 174-182.
 This material is UV stabilized for exposure to sunlight and will take temperature variations from -20 to 120 degrees Fahrenheit.

 - 30 mil thickness, NSF approved material, white in color.
 It is a potable grade, flexible PVC material that complies with NSF's requirements for contact with potable water.
 This material is not UV stabilized.
 It will also take temperature ranges from -20 to 120 degrees Fahrenheit.

-PVC liners are manufactured slightly oversized to allow for long term shrinkage.
-Estimated life of the material is 10-15 years, or longer, provided the tank remains full of water the majority of the time and not directly exposed to UV.
-The shorter lifespan will occur when the water is heavily chlorinated, is exposed to other chemicals in the water, has exposure to sunlight such as in an open top tank, is allowed to sit empty for days or weeks at a time.
+PVC liners are manufactured slightly oversized to allow for long-term shrinkage.
+The estimated life of the material is 10-15 years, or longer, provided the tank remains full of water the majority of the time and not directly exposed to UV.
+The shorter lifespan will occur when the water is heavily chlorinated, is exposed to other chemicals in the water, has exposure to sunlight such as in an open-top tank, is allowed to sit empty for days or weeks at a time.